alexandrabboykova-sketch/supermarket-food-waste-db/README.md

 ## How to Use

 Run the files in the following order:

-All code was created and ran in dbeaver
+All code was created and ran in dbeaver.

+To try it out highlight each section and press run.

 1 `schema.sql` - creates the database structure.
 2 `data.sql` - populates the database with mock data.